 Notable Roles, Awards, and Other Work:

-- Golden Globe: In 1953 DeWilde received the Golden Globe for The Member of the Wedding, a role he played on Broadway for 492 performances.
+- Golden Globe: In 1953 DeWilde received the Golden Globe for The Member of the Wedding.

 Elitch Theatre Connections: